 Bench strength continues to be a critical component of strategic planning.
-Succession planning has continued to make headway, with significant progress made on external hires who are settling well into their new roles, as well as, increasingly, internal step-up candidates coming into their own.
-We have seen successful succession outcomes in the European Corporate team, SDP, Real Estate, US CFM and MCR.
+Succession planning has continued to make headway, with significant progress made on external hires who are settling well into their new roles, as well as, increasingly, internal step-up candidates coming into their own and assuming broader roles.